dhruvalb/Technology-and-Society/README.md

 # Technology and Society

 This repo contains Dhruval Bhatt's response papers and term papers from University of Chicago Course, 'Big Data and Society'.
-The 9 response papers were written to address prompts exploring the ethics, legality and impact of rapid adoption of big data and artificial intelligence driven technology in business, medicine, justice system, media, etc. The term paper, *Ethics and Efficacy of Big Data Tools in Human Resource Management*, provides an overview and analysis of use of technology in modern human resource settings.
+The 8 response papers were written to address prompts exploring the ethics, legality and impact of rapid adoption of big data and artificial intelligence driven technology in business, medicine, justice system, media, etc. The term paper, *Ethics and Efficacy of Big Data Tools in Human Resource Management*, provides an overview and impact of the technology in AI driven human resources.

 ## Class Information